There is a wealth of material out there about happiness.

 - A Take-Home Message

-1. The Art of Happiness by the Dalai Lama and Howard C. Cutler
+1. The Art of Happiness – Dalai Lama

 In ‘The Art of Happiness’, Howard C. Cutler puts forward a “western” (i.e. science-based) view of the Dalai Lama’s (a Buddhist monk, also known as Tenzin Gyatso) teachings.
 It provides an overview of Tibetan Buddhism and the messages from its’ leader the Dalia Lama.